grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 In the sonar compartment Cassandra's eyes were red and watery.
 She had been on sonar watch for more than twelve hours.
 Twelve hours of staring at the same gauges, which never showed the slightest change.
 While she had quickly adapted to the gentle motion of the submarine in normal conditions, now it was moving like the worst kind of low-riding surface ship.
 It lifted her up, and dropped her down, sometimes hard enough to lift her from her chair.
 But unlike a surface ship, there were no windows.
 No way for her to see any kind of horizon by which she could orient her confused inner ear.
 Sickness rose up in her again and again, and she kept forcing it back into herself.
 The only relief was the occasional cool, wet breeze that found its way all the way down through the open hatch in the control room to her far front corner of the sonar compartment.

 She had expected to be in her rack hours ago, but Captain Percy had come by and asked her to stay at the sonar.
 She had told Cassandra that, while it was unlikely they would meet any other vessels in a storm like this, sonar might be the only way they would know if another ship was coming at them, despite the noise of the storm.
-With so much precipitation, the radar was essentially useless and Percy had turned the unit off.
+With so much precipitation, the radar was essentially useless, and Percy had turned the unit off.

 Cassandra literally hung on.
 She gripped the handles on either side of the sonar unit in her small hands, her fingers curling around the cold painted and chipped steel, her fingernails digging into the flesh of her palms.
 The tension in her arms had passed from a searing ache to a dull background pain long before.

 She slowly closed her eyes and focused on the sounds in her headset.
-She left her body behind in the boat, and moved her mind out into the water.
+She left her body behind in the boat and moved her mind out into the water.
 This had become easier with practice, though overcoming the exhaustion and pain of a long shift made it more challenging now.

 The ocean was overwhelmed by the sounds of the storm on the surface and the heavy drone of the diesel engines reverberating through the hull of the _Prospect_.
 The whole boat shook with the vibration of the grinding cylinders.
 The engines provided a low frequency bass note that cut a never-varying line of deep sound through the sonar.

 Above the engines in pitch was the sound of the waves.
-This sound was white, but unlike the drone of the diesels constantly shifted and changed.
+This sound was white, but unlike the drone of the diesels, it constantly shifted and changed.
 A heavy sound that curled and rolled, until a wave broke.
 When that happened, the sound would change to a rushing wall which would overtake everything until it receded a few seconds later and the low drone of the engines came back up underneath.

 When she concentrated, Cassandra could hear the whistle of the wind itself, pressing against the surface of the water and driving it with its vicious will.

 Those sounds all combined into a heavy repetitive groan that rose and fell depending on which source was taking over at any moment.
 Cut across all of it was the sound of the motion of the boat itself.
 Every minute or so, the bow would break out of a wave, accompanied by a rush of wind on the sonar mics.
 That would be followed by the crunching sound of the boat plunging back under the water, which would run out in the long stream rushing along the side of the hull.

-All of this came together to form something that, to Cassandra's ears, sounded like an almost spiritual music --- a drone music from the culture of some remote land, with variations that held one's attention as at the same time they carried you off to some higher plane; but then always came floating down to return to the same place it began.
+All of this came together to form something that, to Cassandra's ears, sounded like an almost spiritual music --- a drone music from the culture of some remote land, with variations that held one's attention as at the same time they carried you off to some higher plane, but then always came floating down to return to the same place it began.
 The grinding roll of it all seemed like some animistic entity's effort to raise the consciousness of someone lucky enough to be listening to a height where one could see forever.
-Out through thousands and thousands of miles of empty ocean, to pick out some particular particle or source and understand what exactly its intentions were: the mind of a sperm whale 3000 meters down in the blackness, closing its jaws around the expelling sweet juices of an enormous cephalopod, or the byzantine economics that led to the churning roll of a machine bit boring into the ocean floor, or the tortured path of beach sand siphoned from its existence in the warm sun and deposited in the freezing darkness of the drowned depths.
+Out through thousands and thousands of miles of empty ocean, to pick out some particular particle or source and understand what exactly its intentions were: the mind of a sperm whale three thousand meters down in the blackness, closing its jaws around the expelling sweet juices of an enormous cephalopod, or the byzantine economics that led to the churning roll of a machine bit boring into the ocean floor, or the tortured path of beach sand siphoned from its existence in the warm sun and deposited in the freezing darkness of the drowned depths.

 [//]: # (Cassandra knows of drone music because the cultural flow through the depot included people from all over the world --- even if she did not exactly _experience_ the culture/music.)

-Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, at the same time letting her mind wander around in the sea surrounding them.
+Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, letting her mind wander around in the sea surrounding them at the same time.
 This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Captain Percy and Chips having a loud and heated argument behind her.
 That was unfortunate because just at that moment she believed she could hear a new sound out in the darkness.
 It was something faint and far off.
 Something incongruous and inappropriate.

 She opened her eyes and looked at her instruments.
 She swung the mics around towards the boat's rear starboard side.
 At about 160 degrees there was a slight, but very real, wavering of the signal strength indicator.
 It just popped its head up for a second, like some prairie rodent checking for raptors.
 Cassandra spun the mic direction wheel back across the bearing, and the needle went up and down again.
 Back and forth she scanned, and each time the needle bounced and now she was sure that she could hear a faint mechanical hum in her earpiece when it did so.

-She targeted the mics on the source of the mechanical sound in the water, and focused her attention on it.
+She targeted the mics on the source of the mechanical sound in the water and focused her attention on it.
 It was nothing more than a soft hum that had diffused itself across some unknown amount of the dense medium she worked in, gently tickling the sensitive membranes of the ship's mics, and then running close to the speed of light through the ship's wiring, past the condensers and filters of her equipment, up the fading braided wires of the headset and into her ears.
-For all that, it was a pulpy mush of a signal, barely discernible as mechanical save for the slow cycle of rising and falling at just a few hertz, but in a evenly repetitive way that was unmistakable.
+For all that, it was a pulpy mush of a signal, barely discernible as mechanical save for the slow cycle of rising and falling at just a few hertz, but in an evenly repetitive way that was unmistakable.

 She struggled to figure out if the source was far off or if it was closer but moving quietly.
 The drone of the engines and the background noise from the surface interfered and confused her sense of distance in the water.
 It made her feel a little like she was lost and alone on the surface, being lifted and dropped by the force of the storm.
 The source of the sound might be visible one second, and then she was deaf and blind under the water, and by the time she came to the surface again it had moved away.

 Captain Percy and Chip's argument grew louder.
 Cassandra had the sense they might be on the verge of blows.
 The verbal exchange kept pulling her back to the sonar compartment when she knew she needed her mind out there in the water.
 But she still felt she did not have the authority to enforce quiet in the compartment.

-She rested her elbows on the console, and cupped her hands over the metal and leather pieces of the earphones.
+She rested her elbows on the console and cupped her hands over the metal and leather pieces of the earphones.
 She listened to the mechanical hum in the water, and tried to guess by the difference between her right and left ear how far away that sound was.
 But the white noise of the storm washed it all into one blended continuous sound.
 She stared at the signal strength indicator and dared it to move.

 And then it did.
-It jumped up, marked a point and floated there for half a breath.
+It jumped up, marked a point, and floated there for half a breath.
 It was accompanied by a rattling clink in the headphones --- metal on metal somewhere out in the liquid expanse.
 A dropped steel pot or piece of equipment perhaps.
 The sound was distinctive, carrying Cassandra back to her childhood, to playing on the floor of a kitchen while a meal was being prepared above her.
 She tried to hold on to the feeling of safeness that brought to her as in her earphones the rattling-pot sound took on an other-worldly echo.
 An echo that her mind processed for distance --- which brought the rising terror of how close she now knew that sound to be.

 She turned and yelled.
 "Captain Percy!
 They're right on us!"